tprochnow/webpage/content/projects/collegeego/index.md

 title = "College Ego Networks"

 # Project summary to display on homepage.
-summary = "Investigating the influence of personal networks on college student health behavior"
+summary = "Investigating the influence of personal networks on college student health behaviors"

 # Optional image to display on homepage (relative to `static/img/` folder).
  image_preview = "bgc.jpg"